adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "My brains," said the Scarecrow, "work so splendidly that they have found a way to save Oz — to save us all!"

 "Tell us how!" cried the Tin Woodman.

 "Not now," said the Scarecrow.
 "You may all go to bed, and I advise you to forget your worries.
 I’m going to stay here and tell my plan to Ozma alone.
 If you all come to the Forbidden Fountain at daybreak, you’ll see how easily we will save the kingdom when our enemies come from the tunnel."

 So they went away and let the Scarecrow and Ozma alone.

-How the Fierce Warriors Invaded Oz
+## How the Fierce Warriors Invaded Oz

 The Nome King and his terrible allies sat at the banquet table until midnight.
 There was much quarreling between the Growleywogs and Phanfasms, and one of the wee-headed Whimsies got angry at General Guph.
-Yet no one was seri- ously hurt, and the Nome King felt much relieved when the clock struck twelve.
-They all sprang up and seized their weap- ons.
+Yet no one was seriously hurt, and the Nome King felt much relieved when the clock struck twelve.
+They all sprang up and seized their weapons.

 "Aha!" shouted the First and Foremost.
 "Now to conquer the Land of Oz!"

 His Phanfasms marched into the tunnel and began the long journey through it to the Emerald City.
 The First and Foremost intended to take all the treasures of Oz for himself; to kill all who can be killed and enslave the rest; to destroy the whole country, and afterward to conquer and enslave the Nomes, the Growleywogs and the Whimsies.
-He knew his power was suf- ficient to enable him to do all these things easily.
+He knew his power was sufficient to enable him to do all these things easily.

 Next marched into the tunnel the army of gigantic Growleywogs, with their Grand Gallipoot at their head.
 The Grand Gallipoot was a little afraid of the First and Foremost, but had a cunning plan to murder or destroy that powerful creature.

 The Chief of the Whimsies now marched his false-headed forces into the tunnel.
 In his wicked little head was a plot to destroy both the First and Foremost and the Grand Gallipoot.
 He intended to let them conquer Oz.
-But he wanted afterward

-to destroy them, as well as King Roquat, and keep all the slaves and treasure of Ozma’s kingdom for himself.
+But he wanted afterward to destroy them, as well as King Roquat, and keep all the slaves and treasure of Ozma’s kingdom for himself.

 After all his dangerous allies marched into the tunnel the Nome King and General Guph started to follow them, at the head of fifty thousand Nomes, all fully armed.